HDFGroup/hsds/docs/post_install.md

 1. Install h5py: `$ pip install h5py`
 2. Install h5pyd (Python client SDK): `$ pip install h5pyd`
 3. Run `$ hsconfigure`.
 Answer prompts for HSDS endpoint, username, and password.
+Leave the prompt for API_KEY empty.
 These will become the defaults for hs commands and the h5pyd package
 4. Create a top-level home folder if one does not already exists: `$ hstouch -u admin -p <admin_passwd> /home/`
 5. Setup home folders for each username that will need to create domains: `$ hstouch -u admin -p <admin_passd> -o <username> /home/<username>/`
 6. Run HSDS integration tests, and/or h5pyd tests if desired.
 See the relevant sections below